-Victims of drunk driving accidents in Gainesville can often recover much more in damages can other accident victims.
+In Gainesville, victims of drunk driving accidents can often recover much more in damages than other accident victims.
 This is because those who choose to drive while under the influence of alcohol or drugs put everyone on the road in immediate danger.

-Our drunk driving accident attorneys have seen firsthand how painful and stressful a drunk driving accident is for victims.
-We’ve also seen and helped many of those victims get awarded FULL financial recovery for their injuries and other damages.
-Let us help you pursue the best possible outcome for your case, as well.
-Contact us today for a FREE consultation at (404) 341-6555 or by completing the online form to your right.
+Our drunk driving accident attorneys in Gainesville have seen firsthand how painful and stressful a drunk driving accident is for victims.
+We’ve also helped many victims get awarded full financial recovery for their injuries and other damages.
+Contact us today for a free consultation or by completing the online form to your right.

 How Do I Prove the Driver Was Drunk?

-Drunk drivers are almost always at fault in drunk driving cases because it’s very rare for them not to have caused the accident.
-Driving while intoxicated is not only negligent behavior, it’s also a state crime.
+Drunk drivers in Gainesville, GA, are almost always at fault in drunk driving cases because it’s rare for them not to have caused the accident.
+Driving while intoxicated is not only negligent behavior; it’s also a state crime.
 However, there does need to be proof that the driver was operating their vehicle while intoxicated.

-In addition, your drunk driving accident lawyer will work on compiling evidence showing the driver’s actions led to your accident and subsequent injuries.
+In addition, your drunk driving accident lawyer in Gainesville will work on compiling evidence showing the driver’s actions led to your accident and subsequent injuries.
 This will include gathering details like: